 Before joining GE, Ralph was the portfolio manager for Wausau Insurance Company's Retirement Trust, as well as a global portfolio manager for Templeton International.
 While there, he led the firm's efforts in forming Templeton's Emerging Markets Fund in 1987, the first listed emerging markets equity fund in the U.S. Ralph also represented Templeton on the advisory boards of two Unit Trusts—The India Fund and The Bangkok Fund—from 1985-1989.

 Ralph is a holder of the Chartered Financial Analyst designation, a founding member of the International Society of Security Analysts, and a member of the New York Society of Security Analysts.
-He has served as a member of the New York Stock Exchange International Capital Markets Advisory Committee; has been a member of the 20-20 Investment Association (Emerging Markets Investor Group) Executive Committee (since 1997) and Vice Chair (since 2015); and from 2003-2008 has represented GE as a delegate, including serving as meeting Chairman in 2007, to the International Pensions Conference, an annual CIO best practice meeting of over 50 large pension and sovereign wealth funds.
+He has served as a member of the New York Stock Exchange International Capital Markets Advisory Committee; has been a member of the 20-20 Investment Association (Emerging Markets Investor Group) Executive Committee (since 1997) and Vice Chair (since 2015); and from 2003-2008 represented GEAM as a delegate, including serving as meeting Chairman in 2007, to the International Pensions Conference, an annual CIO best practice meeting of over 50 large pension and sovereign wealth funds.

 Ralph holds a BS in Economics and an MS in Finance, and is a member of the class of 1979 Applied Security Analysis and Portfolio Management Program of the University of Wisconsin.